google/weather-tools/weather_mv/README.md

                            [--xarray_open_dataset_kwargs XARRAY_OPEN_DATASET_KWARGS] [--disable_in_memory_copy] [-s]
 ```

 The `earthengine` subcommand ingests weather data into Earth Engine.
-In addition to the common options above, users may specify
+In addition to the common options above,
-command-specific options:
+users may specify command-specific options:

 _Command options_:

 * `--tiff_location`: (required) Bucket location at which tiff files will be pushed.
 * `--ee_asset`: (required) The asset folder path in earth engine project where the tiff image files will be pushed.
 It should be in format: `projects/<project-id>/assets/<asset-folder>`.
-Make sure that <asset-folder> is there under <project-id>
+Make sure that <asset-folder> is there under
-in earth engine assets
+<project-id> in earth engine assets. i.e. projects/my-gcp-project/assets/my/foo/bar
-i.e. projects/anthromet-prod/assets/ecmwf-data
 * `--disable_grib_schema_normalization`:  Restricts merging of grib datasets.
 Default: False
 * `-u, --use_personal_account`: To use personal account for earth engine authentication.
 * `--xarray_open_dataset_kwargs`: Keyword-args to pass into `xarray.open_dataset()` in the form of a JSON string.